DataBiosphere/terra-azure-relay-listeners/README.md

 `listener.samInspectorProperties.samResourceType`: The type of the Sam resource to check access to.
 Defaults to `controlled-application-private-workspace-resource`, which corresponds Leo-managed resources.

+`listener.samInspectorProperties.samAction`: The Sam action to check.
+Default value is `write`

 ## Running Jupyter Notebooks

 To enable access to a Jupyter Notebooks server instance via Azure Relay using the listener,